paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

             <tr>
                 <td>2.3</td>
                 <td>Failure modes coverage</td>
-                <td>The prediction shall cover all falure modes with a relevant effect on the state (or performance) of the overall system.</td>
+                <td>The prediction shall cover all failure modes with a relevant effect on the state (or performance) of the overall system.</td>
             </tr>
             <tr>
                 <td>2.4</td>
                 <td>Failure mechanisms coverage</td>
-                <td>The prediction shall cover all failure mechanism with a relevant contribution to the occurence of the considered failure modes.</td>
+                <td>The prediction shall cover all failure mechanism with a relevant contribution to the occurrence of the considered failure modes.</td>
             </tr>
             <tr>
                 <td>2.5</td>